bret99/vkontakte_scan/README.md

 One should remember about some possible errors with Windows cyrillic encoding during getting Active Directory scan results (pay your attention to powershell command in line 76 of script).
 Maybe the best way is to prepare Active Directory results in txt file beforehand.
 Though using 76 line powershell command is OK for me as well.
 Of course one should get vk.com access_token.

-P.S.For best results do not choose IDs and cities when one's input requested.
+P.S.For best intersections results do not choose IDs and cities when one's input requested.
+Use those ones just to get more information about target friends and followers.
 Tested on WSL.